aswin1689/FAANG-InterviewPrep-FrontEnd/JavaScriptConcepts.md

 The method returns a boolean that indicates if substring is a substring of string, optionally starting from an index `fromIndex`.

 ## Objects
 * `Object.assign()` function from ES2015 is designed to implement this requirement.
 Native, tested and standardized solution.
+* Use `Number.isNaN` function to check for a number.

 ## Functions
 * Regular functions can be invoked in 4 ways.